 Our CurriculumCenter for Education, Research, & Advocacy

-Howard Brown’s education team offers a professional development series for healthcare providers and care team members who are interested increasing their capacity to serve LGBTQ patients in their clinics.
-We can help tailor our curriculum to meet your needs.
-For more information please contact email@example.com.
+Howard Brown’s education team offers professional development for healthcare providers and care team members who are interested increasing their capacity to serve LGBTQ patients in their workplaces.
+We offer our current educational modules and are able to provide custom curricula to meet your team needs.
+Our versatile presentation staff are able to support multi-disciplinary audiences in health care and in allied support teams.
+Finally, we partner with Rush University Inter-Professional Continuing Education (IPCE) office to deliver continuing education credit in most cases.
+For more information and to discuss our fee schedule please contact email@example.com.

-Howard Brown’s Center for Education Research and Advocacy is pleased to announce new online modules focused on providing an affirming environment for patients who identify as transgender or gender non-conforming (TGNC) in your clinic settings.
-For a limited time Howard Brown Health University is offering the following educational modules at no cost.
-Please share the following modules with your colleagues and reach out to Howard Brown’s education team at firstname.lastname@example.org to learn about supplemental in-person training offerings through the Center for Education, Research and Advocacy.
+Howard Brown’s Center for Education Research and Advocacy is pleased to announce new online modules focused on providing an affirming environment for patients who identify as transgender or gender non-conforming (TGNC) in your clinical settings.
+For a limited time Howard Brown Health is offering the following educational modules, Transgender and Gender Nonconforming (TGNC) Essentials and Gender Appropriate Language (GApL), at no cost through our learning management system, Litmos.
+Please share the following modules with your colleagues and reach out to Howard Brown’s education team at firstname.lastname@example.org to learn about supplemental in-person training offered through the Center for Education, Research and Advocacy.

 Transgender and Gender Nonconforming Essentials